STAT545-UBC-hw-2018-19/hw01-alvin-q/hw01_gapminder.md

 Exploration of the data frame
 -----------------------------

-Note: I used the mtcars instead of gapminder Will explore the structure of this dataframe
+Note: I used the mtcars instead of gapminder.
+Will explore the structure of this dataframe

 ``` r
 mtcars #display df